bekou/ad_data/README.md

 # eacl-2017-code-dataset

-This repository contains code used for dependency parsing and information about how to obtain the dataset presented in:
+This repository contains the code used for dependency parsing and information about how to obtain the dataset presented in:

 Reconstructing the house from the ad: Structured prediction on real estate classifieds.

 The dataset includes 887,599 property advertisements from a real estate company and three human annotators manually annotated 2,318 ads by creating the property tree of the advertisements.

-Please cite:
+If you use part of the code or part of the dataset please cite:

 @inproceedings{bekoulis:2017-eacl,
   title={Reconstructing the house from the ad: Structured prediction on real estate classifieds.},
   author={Bekoulis, Giannis and Deleu, Johannes and Demeester, Thomas and Develder, Chris },